-The population in research according to Burns and Grove (1997) is the entire aggregation of subjects that meet the designated set of criteria for a particular study.
-The target population for this study consists of stakeholders who are directly or indirectly concerned with the maintenance of public buildings in the Salaga Township.
-This include heads of public educational institutions, management and staff of the District Assembly, the Public Works Department, the staff and management of the District Hospital, the Police Service and opinion leaders such as chiefs, assemblymen, religious leaders and PTA of the various schools in the study area.
-In all, the total population under the study area is estimated to be about five hundred and eighty (580).
+The target population for this study consists of heads of institution, the staff of institute and Estate Officers who are directly or indirectly concerned with the maintenance of public buildings in the Sogakope Township.
+This include heads of public educationinstitution, the district chief executives and staff of the District Assembly, the head public works department, the head and staff of the District Hospital, the Chief Inspector of Police Service and opinion leaders such as Chiefs, Assemblymen, Rev. Ministries.
+The study area is estimated to be about five hundred and eighty (580).